 Strict Liabilities in a Dog Bite Case

 Strict liability is used when a dog that attacks a human was already involved in previous attacks.
 Under this ruling, the pet owner is automatically liable due to their knowledge of an aggressive temperament.
 The pet owner is required to pay for all medical costs for the victim and provide additional money for pain and suffering.
-For more details, visit here.
+For more details, to.

 Be the first to like.